-- VH $(U{r})$ Left and Right-canonical matrices as returned by the SVD. - S (1D array | 2D Array) The middle part returned by the SVD, theta = U S VH.
+- VH $(U{I})$ Left and Right-canonical matrices as returned by the SVD. - S (1D array | 2D Array) The middle part returned by the SVD, theta = U S VH.
 Without a mixer just the singular values, with enabled mixer a 2D array.

-'''

-sweep (optimize=True, meas_E_trunc=False)
+sweep (optimize=True, meas\E\trunc=False)

-'''

-One 'sweep' of a the algorithm.
+One 'sweep' of a sweeper algorithm.

 Iteratate over the bond which is optimized, to the right and then back to the left to the starting point.
+If optimize=False, don't actually diagonalize the effective hamiltonian, but only update the environment.

 - optimize (bool, optional) Whether we actually optimize to find the ground state of the effective Hamiltonian.
-(If False, just update the environments). - meas\E\trunc (bool, optional) Whether to measure truncation energies.
+(If False, just update the environments). - meas\E\trunc(bool, optional) Whether to measure truncation energies.